Bengal Presidency

 At its territorial height in the mid nineteenth century, the Bengal Presidency extended from the Khyber Pass to Singapore.
 In 1853, the Punjab was separated from the Presidency into a new province.
 In 1861, the Saugor and Nerbudda Territories of the North-Western Provinces (which was then a division of the Bengal Presidency) were separated from the Presidency and merged with the Nagpur Province to created the Central Provinces.
 In 1871, Ajmer and Merwara which were also administered as a part of the Northern States were separated from the Presidency to form the Ajmer-Merwara State.
 In 1874, Assam State was separated from Bengal.
 In 1862, Burma division became a separate state.
-In 1877, the North-Western States were finally separated from Bengal and merged with Oudh which later created the Northern States or United Provinces.
+In 1877, the North-Western Provinces were finally separated from Bengal and merged with Oudh which later created the Northern States or United Provinces.
 Thus, by 1877, the Bengal Presidency included only modern-day Bihar, Jharkhand, Orissa and Bengal.
 In 1905, the first partition of Bengal resulted in the short-lived state of Eastern Bengal and Assam which existed alongside the Bengal Presidency.
 In 1912, the state was merged back with the Bengal Presidency while Bihar and Orissa became a separate state.

 In 1862, the Bengal Legislative Council became the first legislature in British India with native representation, after a petition from the British Indian Association of Calcutta.
 As part of efforts towards home rule, the Government of India Act 1935 created a bicameral legislature, with the Bengal Legislative Assembly becoming the largest state assembly in India in 1937.
 The office of the Prime Minister of Bengal was established as part of growing provincial autonomy.
-After the 1946 election, rising Hindu-Muslim divisions across India forced the Bengal Assembly to decide on partition, despite calls for a United Bengal.
-The Partition of British India in 1947 resulted in the second partition of Bengal on religious grounds into East Bengal (present-day Bangladesh) and West Bengal and West Bengal (not to be confused with West Bengal Indian State) into Tripura.
+After the 1946 election, rising Hindu–Muslim divisions across India forced the Bengal Assembly to decide on partition, despite calls for a United Bengal.
+The Partition of British India in 1947 resulted in the second partition of Bengal on religious grounds into East Bengal (present-day Bangladesh) and West Bengal.